Mansfield and Pinxton Railway: The twentieth century

 Expansion of colliery activity continued in the twentieth century.
 The Midland Railway became a constituent of the new London, Midland and Scottish Railway in 1923, under the "grouping" of the railways, directed by the Railways Act 1921.
 In turn the LMS, with other companies, was nationalised in 1948, becoming part of British Railways.

 By this time local passenger traffic (and the ordinary goods business) had been hard hit by road competition.
 Ordinary passenger services from Mansfield to Codnor Park and Pye Bridge had been withdrawn on 10 September 1951, although a workmen's service from Kirkby to Nottingham continued until 6 September 1965.
 On 12 October 1964 the Leen Valley passenger trains between Nottingham and Mansfield were withdrawn.
-On June 1975 all goods facilities at Mansfield were withdrawn, so that the local rail network was entirely dependent on coal traffic.
+In June 1975 all goods facilities at Mansfield were withdrawn, so that the local rail network was entirely dependent on coal traffic.
 The Midland Railway Leen Valley route had already been severed between Kirkby in Ashfield and Annesley on 11 October 1970.

 Passenger trains reinstated

-A body of opinion developed in favour of funding reinstatement of the Leen Valley services to Mansfield, and an authorising Act for the Newstead - Kirkby link was passed on 26 July 1990; the term 'Robin Hood Line' was adopted.
+A body of opinion developed in favour of funding reinstatement of the Leen Valley services to Mansfield, and the British Railways Act 1990 (c. xxv) authorising the Newstead - Kirkby link was passed on 26 July 1990; the term 'Robin Hood Line' was adopted.
 A Nottingham - Newstead passenger service began on 17 May 1993.
 In 1994 work started on reinstating the link at Kirkby tunnel, and passenger services from Nottingham to Mansfield Woodhouse started operation on 20 November 1995; the service was later extended to Worksop.

 The trains ran over the alignment of the Mansfield and Pinxton Railway as modified by the Midland Railway, between Kirkby and Mansfield.
 The line from Codnor Park is in use for mineral traffic, and uses the M&PR route from Pinxton.

-Bi-Centennial celebration
+Bi-centennial celebration

 In 2019, the town of Mansfield celebrated 200 years since the opening of the railway with a procession into the town centre involving 90 participants, with some in period costume.
 The celebrations were partially supported by a Heritage Fund grant.